irenanguyenn/SecureChat/README.md

 ### Additional Measures
 - Modified firebase.json to include:
-  - Content Security Policy (CSP) to restrict what can be uploaded and where.
   - Clickjacking prevention via X-Frame-Options: DENY
   - MIME Sniffing preventing via X-Content-Type-Options
 - File upload validation by type and size